AwsLambdas/aws-lambda-machine-learning/README.md

-# AWS Lambdas for Machine Learning
+# AWS Lambdas and layers for Machine Learning

-[AWSLambdaLayers.com](https://www.awslambdalayers.com/) develop AWS Lambdas and layers for Machine Learning.
+[AWSLambdas.com](https://www.awslambdas.com/) develop AWS Lambdas and layers for Machine Learning.

+The simplicity and cost-efficiency of Lambdas make it worthwhile to consider for models deployment and real-time inferencing.
+A Lambda function could be just a few lines of code that can handle millions of requests without the need of investing time and effort in building servers and high availability infrastructures.

+By using our Machine learning layers you can benefits by:

 * Save time and avoid the pain.
 The process of building, optimizing, and maintaining a Lambda layer is hard and painful, especially for Machine Learning with Python.
 It could take between a few days and a couple of weeks for a well-experienced geek.